wpengine/base-images-public/golang/README.md

 This image is bound by the following tagging scheme to support existing applications:
 ```
-wpengine/golang:<major-golang-version>-wpe<internal-tooling-version>
+wpengine/golang:<major-golang-version>-wpe<toolset-version>
 ```
-where `<major-golang-version>` might be Go version `1.12` and `<internal-tooling-version>` would be an integer that is incremented (independently of the major Golang version) when any bundled tools are modified in a non-backwards-compatible fashion.
-This enables major golang versions to be updated, while preserving the versioning of our internal tooling.
+where `<major-golang-version>` might be Go version `1.12` and `<toolset-version>` would be an integer that is incremented (independently of the major Golang version) when any bundled tools are modified in a non-backwards-compatible fashion.
+This enables major golang versions to be updated, while preserving the versioning of our tooling dependencies.

 ## Usage